 A Brief History of Drag Kings in the UK

-Fast forward a few centuries to the next female monarch, and there was an explosion of performance for the masses.
-Victorian Variety theatre and Music Hall altered the face of England’s theatres.
-Female performers at this time were looking to stand out by doing something a little out of the ordinary.
+Fast forward a few centuries to Queen Victoria’s day, and there was an explosion of performance for the masses.
+Victorian Variety Theatre and Music Hall altered the face of England’s theatres.
+Women performing onstage at this time were looking to stand out by doing something a little out of the ordinary.

 The Eighties and Nineties

 In the early 90s, the burgeoning UK scene simmered under the surface of queer culture.
-Kings were performing in the gay clubs of Soho (London), but the scene was still dominated by Drag Queens.
-This was a time when Lipstick Lesbian Chic was in, and being a Butch Babe was only ok if you were KD Lang.
+Kings were performing in the gay clubs of London’s Soho, but the scene was still dominated by Drag Queens.
+This was a time when Lipstick Lesbian Chic was in, and being a Butch Babe was, apparently, only OK if you were KD Lang.

 Brighton and the South

-Valentino Kings and The Manchester Connection
+Valentino King and The Manchester Connection

-The three finalists chosen to perform live at Manchester Pride’s Women’s Stage were Don Dick Realis, Our Kelly and the eventual winner of the competition The Dyke Kings.
+A year later in 2010, Vanilla bar held the first HRH Manchester Pride Drag King competition for Manchester Pride.Hosted by Valentino King, the first heat attracted seasoned Drag King Jack The Lad (JTL) and newcomer Our Kelly.
+The three finalists chosen to perform live at Manchester Pride’s Women’s Stage were Don Dick Realis, Our Kelly and the eventual winner of the competition, The Dyke Kings.

 In addition, in a first for Manchester Pride, a Drag King was chosen to lead the parade in front of tens of thousands of people through the streets of Manchester.
-Our Kelly, representing VIA performed live and was crowned King of the Manchester Pride Parade.
+Our Kelly, representing VIA, performed live and was crowned King of the Manchester Pride Parade.